• Skip to primary navigation

 • Did You Make This Recipe?

-How to make the maple bars:
+How to make the maple bars in your air fryer:

 Start with a can of biscuit dough.
 We don’t recommend using the ‘flaky layers’ variety, as the top layer tends to pop off when you glaze the donuts.